-When unplugging the electrical power cord from the power outlet, grasp the plug,
+When unplugging the electrical power cord from the power outlet, grasp the plug, not the cord.

 Unplugging by pulling the cord may damage it, leading to fire, electrical shock, or electrocution.

 When not in use for several hours, unplug the power-cord plug from the electrical outlet.